UPM (company): 2000–2010

 Due to worldwide overproduction of paper UPM announced a cost reduction program in 2006.
 Voikkaa paper mill in Kuusankoski was closed.
 Nearly 3,000 employees in Finland were laid off.
 After the closure the area has been transformed into Voikkaa business area.

 The Miramichi paper mill in New Brunswick, which UPM acquired in 2000, was closed in 2007.
 Also a number of plywood mills and sawmills were closed during the years.
-In December 2008 UPM closed Kajaani paper mill and Tervasaari pulp mill (Helsinki).
+In December 2008 UPM closed Kajaani paper mill and Tervasaari pulp mill in Valkeakoski.
 1,100 employees were laid off.
 The former premises of the Kajaani mill were turned into a business park called Renforsin Ranta.

-During the decade, UPM also sold many businesses such as Walki Can, Walki Sack, Loparex Group, Walki Wisa, Rosenlew and Puukeskus.

-At the same time, UPM invested in other businesses and acquired Fray Bentos pulp mill and Forestal Oriental in Uruguay (2007), Chudovo plywood mill in Russia (2002) and Otepää plywood mill in Estonia (2003).
-The production of label materials expanded to Poland, Brazil, China and the US.
-UPM Biocomposites business was established in 2007.

 2011–2020

 The overcapacity continued in graphic paper business and in 2011, UPM acquired Myllykoski Corporation and Rhein Papier GmbH, which consists of seven publication paper mills in Germany, Finland and the United States.
 In France, UPM closed Stracel paper mill in 2013 and Docelles paper mill in 2014.
 Madison paper mill in the USA was closed in 2016.The Schwedt paper mill in Germany was sold in 2017.
 Specialty paper production expanded to China and Germany in 2015 and 2019, respectively.
 Kaipola paper mill in Finland was closed in 2020.

 In 2015, the production of wood-based biofuels started at the biorefinery in Lappeenranta, Finland.

 In July 2019, UPM announced that it will invest US$2.7 billion in a eucalyptus pulp mill near Paso de los Toros in central Uruguay.
-The production capacity will be 2.1 million tonnes of eucalyptus pulp.
-The new pulp mill is scheduled to start up by the end of Q1 2023.
+The new pulp mill was started up in April 2023 with a total investment of US$3.47 billion and has a production capacity of 2.1 million tonnes of pulp per year.
+This is the second pulp mill the company opened in Uruguay, after the UPM Fray Bentos, which makes 1.3 million tonnes of pulp per year.

 In January 2020, UPM announced that it will invest EUR 550 million in an industrial scale biorefinery to convert solid wood into next-generation biochemicals: bio-monoethylene glycol (BioMEG) and lignin-based renewable functional fillers.
 The biorefinery will also produce bio-monopropyleneglycol (BioMPG) and industrial sugars.
 The total annual capacity of the biorefinery will be 220,000 tonnes.
 The facility is scheduled to start up by the end of 2023.
+The capital expenditure estimate has been increased to EUR 750 million.